Rakina Bara: Geography

 Rakina Bara is situated in the limestone pit, in the karstic micro-region called Belgrade merokras.
 It is embedded into the mass wasting area and, typically for the karst lakes, has a sinkhole.
 It is the largest natural lake in the Šumadija section of Belgrade and the only karst lake in the city territory.
 Rakina bara is one of six (formerly 15) karst lakes in the entire Šumadija region.
 The lake is oval-shaped, 170 m long, 110 m wide and 1 m deep.
 It is situated at an altitude of 180 m, and covers an area of 1.6 ha.

 However, when geographer Jovan Cvijić visited the pond, the lake was smaller in area, 124 by 112 m, but was much deeper, up to 8 m.
 Until the 1950s the water was so clear, that "every pebble on the bottom could be seen".
 Cvijić also recorded springs on the south side of the lake.

 Rakina Bara receives water from two springs and atmospheric precipitation.
 Before the lake dried out, the major inflow was 170 m long and brought 20 to 70 L/min.
 It has no outflows.

 The name of the lake means "Raka's Pond" in Serbian (Raka is a male nickname).
 According to the local folklore, Raka was a denizen who was digging sand and transporting water out of the pond, but one day he accidentally fell in the water and drowned.

 Wildlife

 Plants

 As the lake shrank, it was gradually buried under the overgrowth, mostly made of the reed-like plants.

 Animals

-Lake used to be abundant in fish as in the 1950s in was turned into the fish pond.
+Lake used to be abundant in fish as in the 1950s it was turned into a fish pond.
 Carps up to 5 kg were fished with nets and until the early 2000s fishing competitions were organized.
 Today almost all of the fish in the lake died out and an occasional snake, duck or grebe can be spotted.
 Formerly, 17 species of birds nested in the lake's vicinity.